Skip to main content

 How You Can Help

-• Monetary contributions needed: To ensure the continuation of Clemente Courses, donations can be made to The Trident Technical College Foundation and designated for the Clemente Project.
+Clemente accepts monetary and clothing donations, and volunteers.
+To ensure the continuation of Clemente Courses, donations can be made to the Trident Technical College Foundation and designated for the Clemente Project.

 P.O.
 Box 61227